-- b.
+- a.
+The Climate Change Commission (CCC) shall be responsible for the congregation of relevant government agencies, facilitation of public participation in the preparation of the NCGAP, integration of the NCGAP into Local Coastal Greenbelt Action Plans and the preparation of the integrated report to Congress especially with regard to the expenditure of the appropriation and other pertinent matters under Section 8 of this Act; - b.
 The Department of Environment and Natural Resources (DENR), through its relevant offices, shall be responsible for (a), (b), (c), (d), (e), and (f) of Section 4 of this Act in line with existing laws and mandates, and it shall provide the CCC all relevant information to aid in the monitoring and evaluation of the NCGAP.
 In particular, the DENR shall identify the Designated Areas that will need to be expropriated by the government and to recommend the expropriation plan to the CCC; - c.
-The Bureau of Fisheries and Aquatic Resources (BFAR) of the Department of Agriculture (DA) shall coordinate with the DENR for (e) In Section 4 above or the Operational Plan that provides for the reversion of all abandoned fishponds to mangroves through natural regeneration or replanting with locally appropriate species in line with existing laws and mandates, and it shall provide the CCC all relevant information to aid in the monitoring and evaluation of the NCGAP' - d.
+The Bureau of Fisheries and Aquatic Resources (BFAR) of the Department of Agriculture (DA) shall coordinate with the DENR for (e) in Section 4 above or the Operational Plan that provides for the reversion of all abandoned fishponds to mangroves through natural regeneration or replanting with locally appropriate species in line with existing laws and mandates, and it shall provide the CCC all relevant information to aid in the monitoring and evaluation of the NCGAP'

+- d.
 The Department of Interior and Local Government (DILG) through its relevant offices, shall provide technical guidance for provinces, cities and municipalities to develop Local Coastal Greenbelt Action Plans, design and implement community-based and ecologically appropriate rehabilitation, reforestation and afforestation programs, and monitor and evaluate their programs.
-In particular, the Local Inter Agency Committee (LIAC) shall coordinate with the Local Government Unit in implementing the action plans.

-In addition, the National Housing Authority (NHA) shall provide appropriation for the relocation of the families or individuals who will be affected by the implementation of the NCGAP and the LCGAP The other agencies that participated in the preparation of the Action Plan shall implement their commitments, as provided therein.
-The actions required of implementing agencies are immediately executable, based on the agreed NCGAP, and on other existing mandates, programs and budgets that are aligned with the NCGAP, without need for formulating implementing guidelines, rules and regulations for this Act.
+In particular, the Local Inter Agency Committee (LIAC) shall coordinate with the Local Government Unit in implementing the action plans. - In addition, the National Housing Authority (NHA) shall provide appropriation 13 for the relocation of the families or individuals who will be affected by the 14 implementation of the NCGAP and the LCGAP The other agencies that 15 participated in the preparation of the Action Plan shall implement their 16 commitments, as provided therein.
+The actions required of implementing 17 agencies are immediately executable, based on the agreed NCGAP, and on 18 other existing mandates, programs and budgets that are aligned with the 19 NCGAP, without need for formulating implementing guidelines, rules and 20 regulations for this Act.
+21

 Sec.
-6. National Panel of Technical Experts. -

-Consistent with R.A.
+6. National Panel of Technical Experts. - Consistent with R.A.
 No. 9729, the National Panel of Technical Experts shall provide scientific guidance to the CCC in the design, implementation and evaluation of actions under the NCGAP.

 Sec.
-7. Local Coastal Greenbelt Action Plan. - Each coastal municipality and city in the identified priority coastal greenbelt areas in the Action Plan shall prepare a Local Coastal Greenbelt Action Plan (LCGAP) from its local climate change action plan (LCCAP) to facilitate the implementation of mandated actions in the NCGAP.
-The roles of the municipality or city, as provided in the LCGAP shall be to:
+7. Local Coastal Greenbelt Action Plan. - Each coastal municipality and city in the identified priority coastal greenbelt areas in the Action Plan shall prepare a Local Coastal Greenbelt Action Plan (LCGAP) or its equivalent or from its local climate change action plan (LCCAP) to facilitate the implementation of mandated actions in the NCGAP.
+The roles of the municipality or city, particularly the Municipal/City Agriculture Offices and the Municipal/City Planning Development Office as provided in the LCGAP shall be to: